Samu026/NLP-Practicals/Experiment Group 1-1 (NLP)/README.md

-Group 1-1: Perform tokenization (Whitespace, Punctuation-based, Treebank, Tweet, MWE) using NLTK library.
+Experiment Group 1-1: Perform tokenization (Whitespace, Punctuation-based, Treebank, Tweet, MWE) using NLTK library.
 Use porter stemmer and snowball stemmer for stemming.
 Use any technique for lemmatization.